 Our tiny house took 10 months to build.

-Our tiny house is built on an 8′ x 21′ flatbed trailer, so the footprint is 168 sq. ft.
-The entire “second floor” is fill with two sleeping lofts having about 3′ of headroom.
+The foundation of our tiny house is an 8′ x 21′ flatbed trailer, so the footprint is 168 sq. ft.
+Add to that two separate sleeping lofts.

 I love this question!
 It’s important not only to consider how one will downsize belongings to make tiny living work, but it’s important to develop a lifestyle that avoids accumulation.
 Here are some things we do: